 - Paying your rent on time and in full on the date it is due.

-- Keep the rental property reasonably clean.
+- Keeping the rental property reasonably clean.

 A standard lease has been created for renting in Nova Scotia.
 While a landlord doesn’t have to use this standard lease, they are not permitted to include any clauses that remove the rights of a tenant according to the Standard Form of Lease.
 If there is no written lease between a landlord and tenant, then the Standard Form of Lease applies and the tenancy agreement defaults to a month-to-month arrangement.